Introduction

 Kandy View Point

-Kandy City View Point is a main one of places to visit in Kandy to capture the picturesque view of Kandy city.
+Kandy City View Point is one of the main places to visit in Kandy to capture the picturesque view of Kandy city.
 This is situated in Rajapihilla Mawatha.
-It is also called Arthur’s Seat.
-Located 1.7 KM from Kandy City.
-It is regarded as the highest point in the city from where one can appreciate Kandy Lake as if just below their feet and also the Dalada Maligawa Temple.
-Visiting Kandy View Point is not just about its picturesque beauty but also provides a quick simple adventure – a short hike through the steep slopes on the way to View Point to admire the magnificent panoramic view of the surroundings with an occasional misty breeze.
+It is also known as Arthur’s Seat, located 1.7 km from Kandy City.
+It is regarded as the highest point in the city, from where one can appreciate the Kandy Lake as if it were just below their feet, and also the Dalada Maligawa Temple.

 Hanthana International Bird Park & Recreation Center

-Opens Tuesday to Sunday 9 AM to 6 PM
+Opens Tuesday to Sunday, 9 AM to 6 PM

 Closed on Monday